Photoshop web, tutorials

 With the launch of Photoshop web, the Discover Panel expanded to a web-based feature, allowing the Learn team to reimagine in-app learning for Photoshop and Illustrator.
 To create a new learning experience, we conducted testing, gathered user insights with our research partner, and aligned on a consistent learning framework, as there wasn't one single consistent framework across platforms.
 As Senior Designer, I built two prototypes for testing, implemented MVP designs, and collaborated with our researcher to refine the user experience.

 I created two fully functional prototypes for the study comparing panel-based vs. coach mark-led tutorials.
 Users found coach marks intrusive and less engaging, preferring panels with clear confirmation steps for reassurance and enjoyment.
 While the panel-first approach performed better, participants recommended blending formats.
-Key improvements included clearer workspaces, refined panel navigation, and simplified tool discovery.
+Rather than simply implementing the winning format, I listened to participant feedback recommending a blended approach and advocated for key improvements like clearer workspaces and simplified tool discovery.

 The tutorial opens in a docked panel for seamless workflow, featuring author details (photo and role) and metadata (skill level, time, description).